-The rules of how Wi-Fi Hotspots and CBRS radios get rewarded for overlapping coverage are defined by multiple Helium Improvement Protocols (HIPs).
+The rules of how Wi-Fi Hotspots get rewarded for overlapping coverage are defined by multiple Helium Improvement Protocols (HIPs).

 HIPs are voted on by the Helium Community and are subject to change due to the decentralized nature of the network, which is governed by an active global community of users and deployers.